 A. It’s impossible and inappropriate to second guess another’s treatment protocol, and without details of a specific injury, it is also impossible to say how many OMT sessions would be necessary.
 However, generally speaking, OMT might be implemented once a week for several weeks.
 In addition, because Dr. McCleskey is a Board-certified Family Medicine physician, she may augment OMT with other treatment modalities or refer to an appropriate specialist should that become necessary.

-Q. My household consists of three children (7 mos, 5, and 12), my husband and myself, but we are without health insurance.
-Can you provide care for us all?
+Q. My husband and myself are without health insurance.
+Can you provide care for us?
 Is our lack of insurance an impediment?

-A. As a Family Medicine physician, Dr. McCleskey is trained to provide care for all age groups, and her practice model accommodates self-pay patients.
+A. Dr. McCleskey’s practice model accommodates self-pay patients.
 (Please see Pricing page on website for current fee schedule.)

 Q. What “stuff” do I have to buy to implement or maintain the Lifestyle Medicine recommendations?

 A. The short answer is–“nothing.”
 We don’t sell pills, shots, or specialty foods.
 We help you identify your goals and what you are willing to do to achieve them.
 We then help you acquire knowledge and a skill set for success, all within the confines of evidenced-based medicine.